 For anyone, a fast website makes a noticeable difference.
-Even search engines appreciate faster websites compared to the slower ones.
-But when it comes to rankings, yes a fast website will help but not over the engaging contents.
+Even search engines like Google and Bing appreciate faster websites compared to the slower ones.
+But when it comes to rankings, yes a fast website makes a small difference.

 TTFB is a duration from the user making an HTTP request to the first byte of a page being received by the user’s browser.
 Short time means a fast loading website while more time will result in multiplying slowing effects.

 Look at the image, I have loaded my subscribe page while using the DevTools.

 In the image, we can see the subscribe document started receiving its content in 47 ms, while most of the visible content (images, styles, scripts, etc.) loaded in 132 ms. Some deferred and non-visible resources loaded just after some milliseconds – 337 ms. This shows how fast is a website.